The information in this article applies to:

 You can also right-click on your user catalog and select New> Material to create a new material from an image file saved on your computer and edit it in the same manner as described in this article.

 - Browse to the User Catalog, right-click on either the category name, or a folder within it, and select Paste.

 - The pasted copy of the original material is now ready to be modified.

 - Note that when pasted, it retains the same material name as the original which we copied it from.

 Materials can appear in up to three different types of 3D views, as well as in the Materials List.

 You can control how your custom material's pattern looks in 3D views using the Technical Illustration, Line Drawing and Vector View rendering techniques; how its texture looks in views using the Standard, Enhanced Lighting, Duotone, Painting and Watercolor rendering techniques; and how it looks in Raytrace views.
 Finally, you can also specify how the material is counted or calculated in the Materials List.

 To customize a material in the User Catalog

 - Right-click on the newly pasted material and select Open Object to display the Define Material dialog.

 - On the General panel, type a short, descriptive new name for the custom material.
 This name will display in the Library Browser.
-For the purposes of this example, we will call the new material Now What - Light Blue.
+For the purposes of this example, we will call the new material Tile Mosaic - Third Running.